Improving your Customer Experience with CX Analytics

 A survey helps you track customer satisfaction in the moment, as well as track over time if those customers who indicated “satisfied” show increased customer LTV.

-What do we do with these metrics?
+What do I do with these metrics?

 In addition, at a higher level, your CX findings may cause you to adjust your business processes or products to improve customer experience or influence how you operate to mitigate issues coming through customer support.